Key evidence on violence against women

 - On average, one woman a week is killed by a partner or former partner in Australia.1

-- Australian women are more likely to experience physical and sexual violence from someone they know (36% of women), such as a current or former partner, rather than from a stranger (12% of women).
-For the majority of women experiencing physical assault by a male perpetrator the most recent incident was in their own homes (62%).2
+- Australian women are more likely to experience physical and sexual violence from someone they know (23% of women), such as a current or former partner, rather than from a stranger (9.4% of women).
+For the majority of women experiencing physical assault by a male perpetrator, the most recent incident was in their own homes (65%).2

-- One in four Australian women has experienced an incident of physical or sexual violence perpetrated by a male intimate partner since the age of 15.4
+- One in four Australian women has experienced physical and/or sexual violence by an intimate partner since the age of 15.3

 Evidence shows that gender inequality impacts all aspects of our lives in powerful ways, from economic and political structures and institutions such as government, law, religion, media, and family, to community norms and organisational practices, and personal and intimate relationships.